top of page

 What is Stevia

-Stevia has been approved as a sweetening agent in many countries.
-In Japan alone, an estimated 50 tons of stevioside is consumed annually.
-In Canada and the United States, purified stevia extract is regulated as a food additive.
-However, in December 2008, the US Food and Drug Administration (US FDA) stated it is generally recognized as safe (GRAS) for use as a general purpose sweetener.
-The Joint FAO/WHO Expert Committee on Food Additives (JEFCA ), United Nations and World Health Organization concluded that they are safe for their intended use - to sweeten foods and beverages and established a permanent Acceptable Daily Intake (ADI) level.
-In November 2012, Health Canada added Stevia to it’s list of permitted sweeteners to be used as a table top sweetener and as a sweetener in certain food categories.
+In Japan alone, approximately 50 tons of stevioside are consumed each year, highlighting its popularity.
+In Canada and the United States, purified stevia extract is recognized as a food additive, and in December 2008, the US Food and Drug Administration (US FDA) confirmed it as generally recognized as safe (GRAS) for general sweetening use.
+The Joint FAO/WHO Expert Committee on Food Additives (JEFCA), with the United Nations and World Health Organization, has validated its safety for sweetening foods and beverages, even setting a permanent Acceptable Daily Intake (ADI) level.

 bottom of page